 At the time, it was determined that all those who agreed to participate in the screening (screening), they should satisfy the criteria established by CBR and CNEN, on image quality and radiation doses.
 In this On a voluntary basis, the first participants were submitted to the recently created Quality Certification Program for Mammography Services, with the right to a Qualification Certificate and a Quality Seal for those who passed.

 From this time, Dr. Norma Médicis from Albuquerque Maranhão (PE), recalls that the group's first meeting took place at the CBR headquarters in Brasília (DF), during an event.
-For her, - who accompanied the birth of the Quality Program, of which she was also the Coordinator for a long time and today continues to be part of the Technical Commission, - it is necessary to always be present.
+For her – who accompanied the birth of the Quality Program, of which she was also the Coordinator for a long time and today continues to be part of the Technical Committee – it is necessary to always be present.
 “We have to embrace the techniques, stay on top of the processes in a daily struggle, but it is something that for me is rewarding”.

 Also a member of the same initial team, Dr. José Michel Kalaf, who is currently a consultant for the RCC Radiologia Clínica in Campinas (SP), was part of the CBR quality commissions for many years.
 “It was a very fruitful job, carried out with dedication, alongside distinguished and competent colleagues.
 Among the biggest challenges, I highlight obtaining data at the national level on the panorama of Breast Radiology in relation to the variety of equipment and mammographic exams performed”, he evaluates.
 For him, the main victories of the program are the improvement of patient care; the best quality control; standardized communication and also advances in research.